-So in SQL Server 2005 and 2008 Max Server Memory really, for the most part, was just this memory.
-Memory for things like CLR (yes it needs its own memory), linked servers, connections, the lock managers, etc were typically managed outside of this allocation pool.
+So in SQL Server 2005 and 2008 Max Server Memory, for the most part, was just this memory.
+Memory for things like CLR (yes it needs its memory), linked servers, connections, the lock managers, etc. were typically managed outside of this allocation pool.
 Starting in SQL Server 2012 this changed – the max memory controls more memory allocation areas.
 We could very quickly complicate this post by getting into what is and isn’t included, instead, I’ll link to this post from Microsoft describing the change that started in SQL Server 2012.
-You can click here and see some more differences and read about single page allocations vs multi page allocations and what Max Server Memory controls specifically.
+You can click here and see some more differences and read about single-page allocations vs. multi-page allocations and what Max Server Memory controls specifically.

 Checking Max Server Memory

-Through SQL Server Management Studio you would right click on your instance in object explorer and look at the properties tab.
-Through a SQL Query you would look at the sys.configurations table:
+Through SQL Server Management Studio you would right-click on your instance in object explorer and look at the properties tab.
+Through a SQL Query you would see at the sys.configurations table:

 The results of either looking in the GUI or this script should tell you if you are in one of a few categories:

-- Best Practice Environment – If the value is calculated to take a few variables described below into play it’s probably set well.
-Basically some number other than the default and that allows for some RAM for other instances, the OS or other applications.
+- Best Practice Environment – If the value is calculated to take a few variables described below into play, it’s probably set well.
+Some number other than the default and that allows for some RAM for other instances, the OS or other applications.
 You want to leave some memory but not too little or too much.